Nik Mrdja: Central Coast Mariners

 In December 2004, Mrdja signed with Central Coast Mariners to play in the newly formed A-League.
 In the Mariners first competitive fixture, an F3 Derby against the Newcastle Jets in qualification for the 2005 OFC Club Championship, Mrdja broke opposing defender Andrew Durante's leg with a tackle late in extra time.
 The incident subsequently gained prominence as a sparking point for the clubs' rivalry.
 On the field, Mrdja's early form for the Mariners was strong.
 In the club's next game against Adelaide United, Mrdja scored a hat-trick, sealing progress to the qualification final.
 He scored another hat-trick in a 2005 A-League Pre-Season Challenge Cup win over Queensland Roar.

 However, soon after Mrdja suffered a knee injury causing him to miss the entire 2005–06 A-League season, eventually returning early in the 2006–07 season.
 His first goal in the A-League came from a direct free kick in a win over New Zealand Knights on 19 November 2006.
 Mrdja's knee injury continued to be an issue, and saw him miss much of the 2006–07 and 2007–08 seasons.

-It is during his time at the Mariners that Mrdja discovered his love for disco biscuits.